Balabk5/balarival/README.md

 - 👋 Hi, I’m @balarival
 - 👀 I’m interested in Fullstack web development
-- 🌱 I’m currently learning Reactjs and nodejs
+- 🌱 I’m currently learning Angularjs and nodejs
 - 💞️ I’m looking to collaborate on startup ideas
 - 📫 How to reach me at instagram @bala._.bk